-Because vitamin A is an important component for normal vision, vitamin A deficiency will cause night-blindness, or a decreased ability to see in dim light.
-Another symptom of vitamin A deficiency is diminished immune system function, which means your body will have difficulty fighting infections.
+Vitamin A deficiency will cause night-blindness, which is decreased ability to see in dim light.
+Another symptom is diminished immune system function, which means your body will have difficulty fighting infections.

-Vitamin A deficiency due to poor diet is rare in developed countries and is more likely to result from inflammatory diseases that damage the digestive tract and prevent absorption of vitamin A, such as Crohn's disease and celiac disease.
+Vitamin A deficiency due to poor diet is rare in developed countries and is more likely to result from inflammatory diseases that damage the digestive tract and prevent absorption, such as Crohn's disease and celiac disease.
 Alcoholism, zinc deficiency and pancreatic diseases can also affect the amount of vitamin A in the body.

-If you have vitamin A deficiency symptoms, you need to see a health care provider who can order blood tests to determine if a vitamin A deficiency is the problem or if there are other causes.
+If you have these symptoms, you need to see a health care provider who can order blood tests to determine if a vitamin A deficiency is the problem or if there are other causes.

 Office of Dietary Supplements, National Institutes of Health.
 "Dietary Supplement Fact Sheet: Vitamin A and Carotenoids."
 Accessed December 14, 2010. http://ods.od.nih.gov/factsheets/vitamina.